connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 }
 ```

-You may have noticed that interceptors are not asynchronous, but you can get around this with some [reflection magic](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy-async-interception.md) too.

 Something this generic would need a custom approach to dealing with which properties to log.
 You could use reflection to iterate through properties on the method parameters and return value, log them all, use a convention-based approach, or perhaps check for a custom attribute indicating that you want that property to be logged.

 The `Castle.Core.DynamicProxy.IProxyGenerator` interface is used to create the proxy types at runtime.
 [Autofac supports wiring this up automatically](https://autofac.readthedocs.io/en/latest/advanced/interceptors.html) though its DynamicProxy extension.